Jrr1232/weatherApp/README.md

 # challenge-week-6

 ## Weather App
-This app will display weather outlook for multiple cities, saving each city to a button that will be saved and displayed when visiting the page again.
+This app will display weather outlook for multiple cities, saving each city to a button that will displayed when visiting the page again.

 ## Acceptance Criteria
 When searching a city, current, and also a 5-day outlook will be displayed. <br/>